abhinav-dholi/codetimelens/README.md

 # CodeTimeLens

-CodeTimeLens is a blazing-fast, privacy-respecting developer productivity tool built in Rust.
+CodeTimeLens is a lightweight, privacy-respecting developer productivity tool built in Rust.
 It monitors your coding sessions, tracks file changes, correlates with Git commits, and gives you deep insights into how you code — all while running locally and efficiently.

 Whether you’re a solo hacker, freelancer, or engineering lead, CodeTimeLens helps you answer:
 - How much time did I actually spend on this feature?